wso2/docs-ei/en/micro-integrator/docs/references/connectors/servicenow-connector/servicenow-connector-example.md

 * `/readRecord `: It reads the detailed information about the created incident record in the incident table.
     <img src="/assets/img/connectors/serviceNow.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>

+## Setting up the environment

+Please follow the steps mentioned at [Setting up Servicenow Instance](settingup-servicenow-instance.md) document in order to create a Servicenow Instance and obtain the credentials.
+Keep them saved to be used in the next steps.

 ## Configure the connector in WSO2 Integration Studio

 Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.